cyanreg/avtransport/draft-qproto-spec.md

 |             0x16 | At least one pixel component is not sharing a plane, e.g. video is *planar*.                                 |
 |             0x32 | Video's components are packed, e.g. video is *bitpacked*.                                                    |
 |             0x64 | Video's values are **big-endian**.
 If unset, values are *little-endian*.                                     |

+### Custom codec encapsulation

+A special section is dedicated for custom codec storage.
+While potentially useful for experimentation and for specialized usecases, users of such are invited to submit an addenda to this document to formalize such containerization.
+This field MUST NOT be used if the codec being contained already has a formal definition in this spec.

+For custom encapsulation, the `codec_id` in the [data packets](#data-packets) MUST be 0x433f*XYZW* (`C?ⁿⁿ`), where *XY* and *ZW* can be any value between 0x30 and 0x39 (`0` to `9` in ASCII).

+The `init_data` field can be any length and contain any sequence of data.

+The `packet_data` field can be any length and contain any sequence of data.